-Hope for Māui dolphins
+Hope for Māui dolphin

-Big steps forward have been taken to help protect Māui dolphins.
+Big steps forward have been taken to help protect Māui dolphin.
 There has been a ban on set netting and trawling along part of the North Island’s west coast, and more stringent controls over petroleum and mineral prospecting and mining.

 Māui dolphin are the smallest of the world’s 32 dolphin species.

 Māui and Hector's dolphins look different to other dolphins.
 They are the only New Zealand dolphins with a rounded black dorsal fin.
 Other dolphins usually have a sickle-shaped fin.

 Māui dolphin have distinctive grey, white and black markings and a short snout.

 Females grow to 1.7 m long and weigh up to 50 kg.
 Males are slightly smaller and lighter.